Never Leave These 10 Things Inside Your Car

 This should be common sense!

 Things like a laptop, wallet, tablets, coins, et cetera, shouldn’t be placed in plain sight.
 Much better to take everything with you when you leave!
-You don’t want to come back to your car to see your windows cracked and your valuables were stolen.
+You don’t want to come back to your car to see your windows cracked and your valuables stolen.

 Heat and electronics often do not mix well.
 The reason isn’t their plastic components, but the electronics’ circuitry, which will melt in the heat.